timothyb0912/blog/_posts/2022-11-30-Time-Budgets.md

 will provide us with weekly time budgets that are "feasibly ideal."
 They may not be all we want,
-but they hopefully represent the best tradeoffs we can imagine.
+but they hopefully represent the best tradeoffs we currently imagine.
 Looking at these aspirational budgets can teach us many lessons.

 For instance, we might ask ourselves what needs are NOT met,